 8. Then I waited and waited some more…

 I’m not going to lie but this step was brutally taxing mentally and emotionally.
 Once you are in this ‘black hole’ administrative processing period, there is no indication of how long it will take to get the visa.
 The site says ‘a few weeks or longer’.
 Ummm thanks!
 Basically everyday is a waiting game.
-And if you are a planner like me, you will flipflop between what if scenarios, you will panic that ‘what if they disapprove your application’, you will pray for time to hurry up, you will try your dang hardest to not think about it but it will be on your mind.
+And if you are a planner like me, you will flipflop between what if scenarios, you will endure panic attacks ‘what if they disapprove my application?!’, you will pray for time to hurry up, you will try your dang hardest to not think about it but it will be on your mind.
 Every other hour!